prethish004/Convert_zip-to-pdf/README.md

 ## 🌟 Features
 - ✅ **Upload up to 15 ZIP files** – Drag, drop, and organize your images effortlessly.
 - ✅ **Rearrange ZIP file order** – Control the sequence before converting.
 - ✅ **Smart Naming** – The first ZIP file’s name becomes the PDF title.
+- ✅ **zip images** – you can also see the zip file images.
+- ✅ **page removeing** – if you want to remove a specific image or a bunch of image you just need to type the range or the tick the image to remove.
 - ✅ **Lightning-fast Conversion** – Generate PDFs in seconds with a smooth user experience.
 - ✅ **User-friendly UI** – Simple, clean, and intuitive interface.